 And finally, there is one last thing to say to you, my teenage self.
 And I would be grateful if you could listen carefully to me now, friend.
 Time will pass, and the years will go by as fast as anyone ever told you they would.
 But there’s plenty of space to live your life in the moments and days to come.
 You have the freedom to grow, change, fail, and start again.
 Time hasn’t run out on me yet.
 So, trust yourself when that little voice says it needs more time to go slow or to look before you leap.
 But don’t wait too long, either.
 Don’t be afraid to take a risk.
 Your family have always had your back.
 A small group of friends too.
 Trust them, but mostly, trust yourself.

-That’s what I’d tell my teenage self, what would YOU tell yours if you got the chance?
+That’s what I’d tell my teenage self; what would YOU tell yours if you got the chance?

 Hi!
-I’m Suger; Chief Blogger at Suger Coat It.
-Blogging since 1901; love a casual ootd, taking photos + writing about things that irk or inspire me.
+I’m Melissa Walker Horn.
+Around here, they call me Suger.
+I’m the Chief Blogger and doer of all the things here at Suger Coat It.
+Blogging since 1901; I love a casual ootd, taking photos, and writing about things that irk or inspire me.
 I love wine and cheese, long days at the beach and spending time with my family.
-I make stuff for the internet; photos, create content, write copy and devise social media plans for personal brands, small businesses and bloggers.
+I make stuff for the internet over at Chalkboard Digital.
 You know, living the sweet life.